-- · PARSEC, the current laser used by the Laser Guide Star Facility, will likely be decommissioned during Period 90.
+- · PARSEC, the current laser used by the Laser Guide Star Facility (LGSF), will be decommissioned during Period 90.
 It will be replaced by a prototype of the laser used by the coming Adaptive Optics Facility.
-As a consequence, the Laser Guide Star Facility (LGSF) will be taken out of operations for ≈ 10 weeks, currently scheduled between end of October 2012 to early January 2013, during which no LGS-assisted observations can be carried out.
-Provided that the new laser is successfully commissioned, both the delivered power and the number of nights during which the LGSF can be used every month will be significantly increased. - The experience acquired by ESO with the Laser Guide Star (LGS) shows that it can be used for up to 15% of the UT4 science time due to the restrictions placed by the required sky conditions and due to intrinsic LGS operational constraints.
-The LGS is offered with NACO and SINFONI in Service Mode (SM) and Visitor Mode (VM).

-Taking into account the existing commitments for this facility (in particular, for ongoing Large Programmes and for Guaranteed Time Observations), it is expected that only a very limited amount of time (~6 nights) can be allocated in Period 90 to new programmes requiring the use of the LGS.
+Its commissioning is expected to be completed by the end of February 2013. - The current Laser Guide Star (LGS) can be used for up to 15% of the UT4 science time due to the required sky conditions and intrinsic operational constraints.
+Provided that the new laser is successfully commissioned, both the delivered power and the number of nights during which the LGSF can be used every month will be significantly increased.
+However, taking into account the existing commitments for this facility (in particular, for ongoing Large Programmes and for Guaranteed Time Observations), it is expected that only a limited amount of time can be allocated in Period 91 to new programmes requiring the use of the LGS.
 Accordingly, proposers are encouraged to carry out a critical assessment of the need for LGS for execution of their observations, and to carefully study the possibility of using a Natural Guide Star (NGS).